-As mandated by the Texas Board of Nursing, if anything changes during the course of the program regarding mental health, chemical dependency, or legal action (i.e. student is arrested for anything) other than a misdemeanor, the student shall be responsible for notifying the Director of Nursing.
+As mandated by the Texas Board of Nursing, if anything changes during the program regarding mental health, chemical dependency, or legal action (i.e. student is arrested f or anything) other than a misdemeanor, the student shall be responsible for notifying the Director of Nursing.